Reasons to join for free

 • Communicating activities and achievements to a wider audience

 • Digital inclusion, including use of the online hub

 • Wider community development issues

-If you’re not sure whether Communities Prepared is right for you, take a look at the other areas of this site – our Community stories showcase the experiences of some of the communities we’ve supported previously, our Resources page gives you a taster of the training and support on offer, and our FAQs answer some of the key questions you may have.
+If you’re still not sure whether Communities Prepared is right for you, take a look at the other areas of this site – our Community stories showcase the experiences of some of the communities we’ve supported previously, our Resources page gives you a taster of the training and support on offer, and our FAQs answer some of the key questions you may have.
 If you’ve got other questions, email us and we’d be happy to discuss further.